ioer-dresden/carto-lab-docker/docs/qgis.md

 {!../docker-compose.qgis.yml!}
 ```

-??? notw "See the `qgis/Dockerfile` file for the list of Grass dependencies."
+??? note "See the `qgis/Dockerfile` file for the list of Grass dependencies."

     ```yaml
     {!../qgis/Dockerfile!}